SofaDefrost/SofaViscoElastic/README.md

 They add another spring in parallel (Maxwell representation) or in series (Kelvin-Voigt representation) to make the model stable under creep and stress relaxation and are excellent for describing viscoelastic polymer rheology.
 In the SofaViscoElastic plugin, 9 different viscoelastic models are presented.
 For more info theoretical info the users can refer to the paper "Considering the viscoelastic effects in soft robotic modeling" by Ferrentino et al. submitted in Soft Robotic Journal (SORO).

 ## Python Functions and Bindings
-The principal function of this plugin is the so-called TethrahedronViscoelasticityFEMForceField which applies the viscoelastic constitutive law to the tetrahedral mesh uploaded in SOFA, the syntax in Python is:
+The principal function of this plugin is the so-called TethrahedronViscoelasticityFEMForceField which applies the viscoelastic constitutive law to the tetrahedral mesh uploaded in SOFA, the syntax in Python :

 ## Algorithm